sneetsher/indicator-xkbmod/README.md

 ## Gnome-Shell/Gnome3 Support

+**Note:** *May be better if you look for native extention, so try first https://github.com/sneetsher/Keyboard-Modifiers-Status*

-Currently, it can be run in label mode (`-l`) using [gnome-shell-extension-appindicator](https://github.com/rgcjonas/gnome-shell-extension-appindicator) which integrates Ubuntu AppIndicators and KStatusNotifierItems into Gnome Shell.
+Currently, it can be run only in label mode (`-l`) using [gnome-shell-extension-appindicator](https://github.com/rgcjonas/gnome-shell-extension-appindicator) which integrates Ubuntu AppIndicators and KStatusNotifierItems into Gnome Shell.

 The extension could be installed easily from https://extensions.gnome.org/extension/615/appindicator-support/ .